dart-archive/initialize/README.md

 Now when people use the annotation, it just looks like `@initMethod` without any parenthesis, and its a bit more efficient since there is a single instance.
 You can also make your class private to force users into using the static instance.

+## Creating custom transformer plugins

+It is possible to create a custom plugin for the initialize transformer which allows you to have full control over what happens to your annotations at compile time.
+Implement `InitializerPlugin` class and pass that in to the `InitializeTransformer` to make it take effect.

+You will need to be familiar with the `analyzer` package in order to write these plugins, but they can be extremely powerful.
+See the `DefaultInitializerPlugin` in `lib/build/initializer_plugin.dart` as a reference.
+Chances are you may want to extend that class in order to get a lot of the default functionality.